synbionet/synbionet-webui/README.md

    **_allow a few seconds for contracts to deploy before starting webui, otherwise contract addresses my be impacted_**

-3. Install dependencies with `npm install`
+3. Install dependencies with `npm install && npm update`

 4. Run with `npm start` .
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.